hsocarras/nodbus-plus/docs/protocol/modbus_master.rst

 * **value** <boolean>
 * **Return** <Buffer>: Two bytes length Buffer.

-This is a utitlity method.
+This is a utitlitary method.
 It returns a buffer with a boolean value encoded for use on forceSingleCoilPdu function as value argument.
 Example:

 .. code-block:: javascript